thenativeweb/node-cqrs-domain/README.md

 	  // optional, if not defined it will pass the whole event...
 	  payload: 'payload'
 	}, function (data, aggregate) {
-	  // data is the command data
+	  // data is the event data
 	  // aggregate is the aggregate object

 	  aggregate.set('firstname', data.firstname);